BlacksmithProject/php-kata-starter/README.md

 ## How to use it:

+- `make init` to setup the project
-- `make composer` to install dependencies
+- `make test` to run your tests
-- `make phpunit` to run your tests
+- `make test-with-coverage` to run your tests and generate code coverage

 ## Katas: